Posted in

 Oregon Housing and Community Services (OHCS) is the central agency for many housing programs in Oregon.
 Such as:

-Oregon Rehousing Initiative offers up to 24 months of rental assistance and others housing services to help low-income households.
+Oregon Rehousing Initiative offers up to 24 months of rental assistance and other housing services to help low-income households.

-Contact OHCS Main Office in Salem; they can direct people to local partners.
+Contact the OHCS Main Office in Salem; they can direct people to local partners.

 Oregon Supported Housing Institute (SHI)